Documentation

 Technical Documentation & Variable Reference

-A fully parametric CAD library for generating ISO metric brass heat-set inserts in Shapr3D, covering all 20 sizes from M2×2×3.2 through M6×10×8.
-Change three input values: thread size, length, and outer diameter, and every dimension of the insert updates automatically, including the helical knurls, internal threads, chamfers, pilot geometry, and necked gap.
+A fully parametric CAD library for generating ISO metric brass heat-set inserts in Shapr3D, covering all 18 sizes from M2×2×3.2 through M6×10×8.
+Change three input values — thread size, length, and outer diameter — and every dimension of the insert updates automatically, including the helical knurls, internal threads, chamfers, pilot geometry, and necked gap.
+Input variables carry a _changeMe suffix so it's obvious at a glance which three fields you actually edit; everything else is derived.

 This document describes every variable in the file, the formulas that drive them, the design decisions behind each choice, and the practical limits of the current model.
 It is intended as a technical reference for using and adapting the released design files.